 The turn of the century into the 1900s was an interesting time in firearm development.
 The invention of smokeless powder and Hugo Borchardt’s first semi-automatic pistol caused the world’s armies to re-examine their sidearms.
-Switzerland and Germany adopted the Luger pistol.
-We know that the United States choose John Moses Browning’s Colt 1911 pistol.
+Switzerland and Germany adopted the Luger.
+We know that the United States chose John Moses Browning’s Colt 1911 pistol.
 The Kingdom of Norway also conducted pistol trials during this time.
-Their decision along with subsequent history leads us to today’s interesting and ironic story . . .
+Their decision along with subsequent history leads us to an interesting and ironic story.

-A new round of tests were ordered with this pistol.
+A new round of tests was ordered with this pistol.
 The Colt M1911 was tested against offerings from Webley & Scott, Mauser, Schouboe, and various other Norwegian designs.
 The Norwegian trial closely mirrored the trials held by the United States.
 Only the Colt passed the test without breakages or stoppages.
-On September 24, 1914 the Norwegian Minister of Defense officially adopted the Colt Government Model automatic pistol, caliber .45 for use by the Norwegian armed forces.
+On September 24, 1914 the Norwegian Minister of Defense officially adopted the Colt government model automatic pistol, caliber .45 ACP for use by the Norwegian armed forces.

-Norway production began at Kongsberg Vapenfabrikk, the government weapons factory in Kongsberg, located about 45 miles from Oslo.
+Norway production began at Kongsberg Vapenfabrik, the government weapons factory in Kongsberg, located about 45 miles from Oslo.
 The Norwegians redesigned the slide stop to make it easier to operate with one hand.
-To accommodate this change a small section of the left grip was cut out.
+To accommodate this change a small section of the left grip panel was cut out.

-Kongsberg Vapenfabrikk manufactured well over 20,000 units of the M1914 in the period between 1914-1940.
-Early examples had a nice blue finish (although nowhere near as fine as Colt’s finish on early Government Models).
-However by 1938 the clouds of war had gathered in Europe and Kongsberg switched to a faster and less labor intensive phosphate and enamel finish.
+Kongsberg Vapenfabrik manufactured well over 20,000 units of what was called the M1914 in the period between 1914-1940.
+Early examples had a nice blue finish (although nowhere near as fine as Colt’s finish on early government models).
+However by 1938 the clouds of war had gathered in Europe and Kongsberg switched to a faster and less labor-intensive phosphate and enamel finish.

 By 1945 the end was near.
 The German Army Weapons Office (Heereswaffenamt) ordered the Kongsberg factory to gear up for the final Allied invasion as no resupply from Germany was possible.
 Even though M1914 pistols had been produced for the German war effort since 1940, it was only in 1945 that the Nazi waffenamt was added to the stamps.

 The Kongsberg M1914 (Pistole 657n) as seen here with its WW2 “brother from another mother,” the Colt M1911A1.
 In a strange twist of irony America’s iconic 1911 ended up being used by the Nazis as well.
-I wonder what John Moses Browning would have thought of this situation?
+I wonder what John Moses Browning would have thought of that?